 Does the case of Berbera demonstrate that Ethiopia has established an accepted and uncontested hierarchy in the Horn of Africa?
 The short answer is no. But Ethiopia is no longer a rising power unduly constrained by landlockedness.
 Berbera represents a friendly corridor across the territory of a pliant state for Ethiopian markets.
 Our focus on Ethiopian foreign policy vis-à-vis the wider region has attempted to address a deficiency in the scant literature on recent geopolitical developments in the Horn of Africa, particularly in regards to port developments.
 As noted, most of these have focused on outside powers and security situations such as the conflict in Yemen that have the triggered the engagement of external states.
 By focusing on Ethiopia and its aims in its near abroad, we attempt to avoid the all-too-common pitfall whereby African states are deemed as passive and lacking in agency as they are acted upon by powers or regional blocs outside the continent (Cannon, 2016b; 57).
 However, a few caveats are in order.
 First, our article pays scant attention to the actions of the ruling cadre and businesspeople of the Republic of Somaliland in relation to developments with the port of Berbera.
 An analysis of these actions, often in concert with or encouraged by Addis Ababa, as well as dissatisfaction and anger over the deal within Somaliland are beyond the scope of this article and represent a potential follow-on research project.
 Second, our article largely ignores Ethiopian internal politics, partially because these are outside the scope of this article and partially because of a paucity of verifiable data emanating from Ethiopia.
 Finally, the article’s focus on Ethiopia and the UAE solely may seem odd given the multiplicity of regional and international actors operating in Somalia.
-However, we argue that actors such as Turkey, the UK, US, Qatar, Italy and Kenya, among others, are clustered in Mogadishu – far to the south of Somaliland.
+However, we argue that actors such as Turkey, the UK, US, Qatar, Italy and Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya, among others, are clustered in Mogadishu – far to the south of Somaliland.
 Their strategic interests are informed by the political, economic and security dynamics in that theatre and their shifting relationships with the SFG.20

 Regional powers should be able to decisively influence the policies of neighbors to achieve their own goals.
 Landlocked, Addis Ababa has been unable to ascend to this role despite the material distribution of power in the region being heavily in its favor.
 Rankled by its dependence on Djibouti for importing and exporting its marketable goods and essential materials, Ethiopia carried out expeditionary diplomacy on behalf of Somaliland in relation to Berbera Port in order to further its own interests as far back as 2008.
 Yet when faced with the possibility that its enemy, Eritrea, would shake-off international isolation, Ethiopia showed adroitness, using connections at the governmental and sub-governmental level to steer the UAE towards Berbera and away from Assab.
 While Ethiopia ultimately failed to convince the UAE to abandon the Eritrean port, it succeeded in its aim of getting DP World to refurbish and further develop Berbera Port so as to handle increased Ethiopian trade and the transit of goods.
 At present, only two percent of Ethiopia’s imports and exports come through Berbera Port, which currently only has five berths.
 Yet development over the course of the next three decades of Berbera port by DP World will necessarily decrease Ethiopia’s tremendous reliance on Djibouti and will mean that the most developed gateway to the Horn of Africa will no longer enjoy a de facto monopoly over trade with the region’s largest economy and would-be hegemon.21